knands42/Data-Ingestion/README.md

 ## About the project

 This project is about data ingestion.
 It is a simple project that reads data from a csv file and writes it to a database.
-It is written in Kotlin and it fetch a csv file from Google Cloud storage and process using Kotlin Flow to persist into BigQuery.
+It is written in Kotlin, it fetch a csv file from Google Cloud storage and process using Kotlin Flow to persist into BigQuery using proto api from GCP SDK.

 ## How to run